dgraph-io/dgraph-docs/content/graphql/authorization/authorization-overview.md

 ## Authentication

-You can authenticate your users in a variety of ways:
+You can authenticate your users using the following methods:
-* Using a cloud service like OneGraph, Firebase, or Auth0
+* A cloud service like OneGraph, Firebase, or Auth0
-* Using social sign-in options (like Google or Facebook authentication)
+* Social sign-in options (like Google or Facebook authentication)
-* Write your own custom authentication code
+* Your own custom authentication code

-Dgraph's GraphQL implementation is completely flexible about how your app does authentication - instead, it focuses on authorization.
+Dgraph's GraphQL implementation is completely flexible about how your app does authentication; instead, Dgraph focuses on authorization.

 Dgraph's GraphQL endpoint supports both symmetric (secret-based) and asymmetric (public key) encryption.
 The connection between Dgraph and your authentication mechanism can be a JSON Web Key (JWK) URL or a signed JSON Web Token (JWT).
 So, you can provide Dgraph with the public key of the JWT signer (such as Firebase or Auth0) and Dgraph trusts JWTs signed by the corresponding private key.

 {{% notice "tip" %}}
 To learn more about adding JWTs from a third-party JWT signer to your app, see